johnning2333/M2Doc/README.md

 - [PubLayNet](https://github.com/ibm-aur-nlp/PubLayNet)

-Dataset converting code can be found
+Dataset converting code and dataset samples will be released soon.

 ## Train and Inference Steps
 1. Install the repository (we recommend to use [Anaconda](https://www.anaconda.com/) for installation.)